hour/hour.github.io/index.markdown

 - Jun 2016 - May 2018 : Researcher and Lecturer at NIPTICT
 - Oct 2014 - May 2016 : Researcher and Lecturer at ITC

-### Arwards
+### Awards
 - Sep 2013 : The France Government Scholarships (BGF) for Master Degree in France
 - Jun 2012 : SUMITOMO award for excellent students

 ### Activities
-- Review: ACL Rolling Review, LREC-COLING, ICON, IEEE Access
+- Reviewer: ACL Rolling Review, LREC-COLING, ICON, IEEE Access
+- Emergency Area Chair: ACL Rolling Review